conectado/taping-memory-blog/static/articles/1_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_2).md

 name = "server"
 ```

-then let's add `rocket = "^0.4"` to the dependencies.
+Add `rocket = "^0.4"` to the dependencies.

-and rocket_contrib to serve statics easily
+And rocket_contrib to serve static files easily:

 ```rs
 [dependencies.rocket_contrib]